WieraB/ray-tracing-scene-builder/README.md

 * Changed some if-else structures from one liners to a readable indented structure
 * Added the option to create a triangle in the scene
 * Added .obj files import and processing
+* Amended camera settings to add Field of View (FOV)

+To do:
+* Remove recursion
+* Implement Bounding Volume Hierarchy (BVH)

 Some links:
 https://libeigen.gitlab.io/eigen/docs-nightly/GettingStarted.html